 Arguably, America's true poet laureate.
 Gil Scott-Heron belongs in the discussion with names like Stevie Wonder, Bob Marley, Marvin Gaye, or even Fela Kuti, when it comes to groundbreaking, consciousness-raising, timeless black music from the late 20th century.

-Gil lived, worked, and recorded in DC for a number of years, his daughter was raised here, and as he journeyed on his music and activism made him a regular presence in the city.
-And throughout his career, he collaborated with DC-based musicians, including pianist Kim Jordan, drummer Rodney Youngs, saxophonist Ron Holloway, and guitarist Ed Brady.
+Gil lived, worked, and recorded in DC in the 1970s and 1980s.
+And throughout his career, he collaborated with DC-based musicians, including pianist Kim Jordan, drummers Rodney Youngs and Kenny Powell, saxophonist Ron Holloway, bassist Robbie Gordon, and guitarist Ed Brady.
+But his greatest collaborator and mutual influence was composer, multi-instrumentalist and bandleader Brian Jackson, who thankfully continues to create, perform, and record.